MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-message-for-an-exception2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Add a Message for an Exception
+# How to Add a Fault Message
 When you first create a port to the back-end system, it contains a request and a response.
 You must add a message so that you can assign it to the fault.

 ### To add a fault message